Aerospace industry in the United Kingdom: Safran

-Safran's operations include its Messier-Dowty and Turbomeca subsidiaries.
+Safran's operations include its Messier-Dowty and Turbomeca subsidiaries (now renamed Safran Landing Systems and Safran Helicopter Engines respectively), alongside the manufacturing of aircraft seats (South Wales) and nacelles (Burnley).

+Swift Aircraft

+Swift Aircraft is based in Coltishall, Norfolk.
+It is currently developing a new, fully composite, training aircraft with the aim to replace existing ageing military and civilian fleets.

-Leonardo MW
+Leonardo

-Leonardo MW is a Leonardo company.

-The company has a workforce of approximately 17,000 and total revenues in excess of €3.5 billion.
+The UK businesses of Leonardo have a workforce of approximately 8,000 and include Leonardo Helicopters (Yeovil), the successor to AugustaWestland and the UK's only domestic helicopter manufacturer.
+Models manufactured at Yeovil include the AW159 Wildcat and AW101 Merlin.
 Alongside core operations in Italy and the UK, the company trades in the United States, Germany, Turkey, Romania, Brazil, Saudi Arabia and India.

 Surrey Satellite Technology

 Surrey Satellite Technology is a small satellite development and production company.
 It currently has c.600 employees and is the world leader in small satellites.
 In its 22-year history, it has developed satellites for 27 missions.
 The two Galileo satellite navigation proofing satellites, GIOVE-A and GIOVE-A2, are two of their better-known satellites.
 Originally a spin-out company from the University of Surrey, Surrey Satellite Technology is now 99% owned by the Airbus Defence and Space division of Airbus.

 Thales Group

-Thales Group including its UK-based Thales Air Defence, Thales Avionics and Thales Optronics subsidiaries has capabilities including avionics, UAVs, simulation.
+Thales Group including its UK-based Thales Air Defence (Belfast), Thales Avionics and Thales Optronics subsidiaries has capabilities including avionics, UAVs, simulation.